FaroukAhmad/alx-low_level_programming/0x00-hello_world/README.md

-write a script that generates the assembly code of c code and save it in a output file.
+Write a script that compiles a C file and creates an executable named cisfun.